(Guest post written by Max Greene)

 Although content marketing has exploded in recent years, with more posts being published than ever before, there’s still probably a gap in the market for content related to your niche – and your customers are crying out for it.
 Try to identify exactly who your customer is, get to the bottom of their challenges and problems, and produce content that helps them on their journey.
 Doing so will position your business as an authority and give people a reason to keep coming back – even if they’re not ready to buy from you just yet.

-If you run a hair salon, for example, then you could create content that’s centred around new hairstyles and fashion trends.
+If you run a hair salon, for example, then you could create content that’s centered around new hairstyles and fashion trends.
 If you’re a mechanic, you could create in-depth tutorials on how to complete car maintenance, like filling up your oil or checking tyre pressure.
+If you’re into traveling, you could create content on your trip to Arches National Park, Zion Ponderosa, or your latest cruise.

 There are endless opportunities to create high-quality content that answers questions and offers genuine value to your customers, so find your niche and decide what to write.